gomes540/covid-project/README.md

  - You can see the username and the password in the fields `_AIRFLOW_WWW_USER_USERNAME` and `_AIRFLOW_WWW_USER_PASSWORD` in the `docker-compose.yml` file

-     1.1 - Variables in airflow
+     1.1 - Variables in Airflow

       - `covid_api_key`: your api key